aimacode/aima-java/aima-gui/README.txt

-= Change History (Update in reverse chronological order) = 1.0.4-AIMA-GUI Updated : 03 Jul 2011 :<br>
+= Change History (Update in reverse chronological order) = 1.0.5-AIMA-GUI Updated : 31 Jul 2011 :<br>
+  * Updated to work with the latest version of aima-core (0.10.1).
+  ** Added demo of Fixed-Lag-Smoothing to command line probability demo.

+1.0.4-AIMA-GUI Updated : 03 Jul 2011 :<br>
   * Updated to work with the latest version of aima-core (0.10.0).